Unit Averaging for Heterogeneous Panels: Simulation Study

 \section{Simulation Study}

-We study the finite sample performance of our minimum MSE unit averaging methodology via a simulation exercise.
+In this section, we study the performance of our minimum MSE unit averaging estimator for a variety of sample sizes via a simulation exercise.
 We consider a model similar to the one we use in our empirical application -- a linear dynamic heterogeneous panel model defined as